Genre: Music Documentary

 -Special thanks to Zenas Hopson for telling me about this documentary.
 Check out his music here.

--Gil Scott-Heron was born in Chicago before living in Jackson, TN and eventually New York City.
+-Gil Scott-Heron was born in Chicago before living in Jackson, TN, and eventually in New York City.
 He’s of Jamaican descent and his father was the first black player in the Scottish soccer team Celtic F. C.

 -Scott-Heron’s music has been sampled by people such as MF Doom, Black Star, Common, Talib Kweli, and Kanye West.
 Speaking of sampling, the Jamie XX remix of his cover of “I’ll Take Care of You” was overtly sampled in a hit song in 2012.
 What was the big song that used the beat of that remix, lyrics from that song, and even brief background vocal samples from this musician?
 “Take Care” by Drake and Rihanna.
 That’s the song.